OO

 ...

-for (const auto s : ships) {
+for (const std::shared_ptr<Ship> &s : ships) {

 }

-PAY ATTENTION TO THE DIFFERENCES HERE For Update, we are calling something that will change the state of what we call, and we’re calling a function on the object - hence no const, using & and -> as we talked about in lectures.
+PAY ATTENTION TO THE DIFFERENCES HERE For update, we are calling something that will change the state of what we call, and we’re calling a function on the object - hence no const, using & and -> as we talked about in lectures.
 For Render we aren’t changing the state of the sprite (so we can use const) and the draw() function requires us to pass a pointer variable, hence the *.

 At this stage, you can now add additional Invaders to the screen, at different locations, and with different graphics thanks to the sprite sheet.
-Each one you add to the vector should be automagically rendered!
+Each one you add to the vector should be automatically rendered!
 Go on, you’ve probably hurt your brain by this point, so play around with it a bit.
 Remember you can look up the SFML API whenever you need to.

 Do not continue until you have multiple different sprites on your screen!